Brad Miller (basketball): Minnesota Timberwolves (2011–2012)

 On January 12, 2012, Miller practiced with the team for the first time, strictly in half-court situations to protect his knee.
-He made his debut with the team on January 29, 2012.
+He made his debut with the team on January 29.
 In an interview with Yahoo!
-Sports, he announced that the 2011-2012 season would be his final season.
+Sports, he announced that the 2011–2012 season would be his final season.
 After the season, however, Miller's agent said that Miller was undecided about retiring.

-On July 13, 2012, Miller was traded to the New Orleans Hornets, then traded to the Phoenix Suns as part of a three-team deal on July 27, 2012.
-He was waived by the Suns on August 15, 2012, when the team signed Jermaine O'Neal.
+On July 13, 2012, Miller was traded to the New Orleans Hornets, then traded to the Phoenix Suns as part of a three-team deal on July 27.
+He was waived by the Suns on August 15, when the team signed Jermaine O'Neal.
 Miller later reaffirmed his decision to retire.

+Coaching career

+On September 22, 2025, it was announced that Millers would join California State University, Sacramento as an advisor for head coach Mike Bibby.

-International career
+National team career

 Shortly after finishing his college career, Brad joined the US national team in the 1998 FIBA World Championship.
 During the time of the NBA lockout, there were no players from the league on the team.
 With fellow former Purdue standout Jimmy Oliver, Miller led the USA team to the bronze medal.
 He played under NBA coach Rudy Tomjanovich.

 Miller was selected as a member of the U.S. squad that competed in the 2006 FIBA World Championship, where he played along with fellow NBA players, such as LeBron James, Carmelo Anthony and Dwight Howard.
 After much hype over the improvement of the team, the tournament ended in disappointment with a loss to Greece in the semifinal game.
 The team finished with the bronze medal by defeating Argentina.
 Despite pre-tournament assertions that the U.S. needed a good-shooting big man like Miller, he rarely played in the tournament and did not log any playing time in the decisive semifinal loss.
 The team was coached by Duke's head coach Mike Krzyzewski.